BisnisKomodo/BisnisKomodo/README.md

     </tr>
     <tr>
       <td valign="text-top">Sive 2, depicting a vast survival game where you need to manage your hunger and thirst to continue your journey.
 You objective is Hunt for your survivability and  to escape the dangerous island.
 I forged the HUD, inventory system, hotbar shortcut, Drag and drop handler, Slot generator, Item scriptable object, and also created the terrain.</br><b>Role : Game Programmer</b></td>
       <td valign="text-top"">Please Survive, 2D top down shooter that rush yourself to a zombie apocalypse that keep spawning.
 You gotta kill them in order to survive the world.
 Each kills grant you score that makes the game even harder.
-I formulated a simple zombie enemy behavior, shooting scripts, Scoring system, animation system, gun system, and also the Healthcontroller.<div></div></td>
+I formulated a simple zombie enemy behavior, shooting scripts, Scoring system, animation system, gun system, and also the Healthcontroller.</br><b>Role : Game Programmer</b><div></div></td>
     </tr>
     <tr>
       <td><a href="https://bisniskomodo.itch.io/">Itch Page</td>